chrisburnell/chrisburnell.com/src/posts/articles/2016-04-29-april-lws-talk.md

 ## Nerves from Hell

 If you know me personally, using only one word, you might accurately describe me as <q>quiet,</q> so for me to speak publicly was really stepping outside of my comfort zone.
-Of course, teaching front end development and sharing my passion for it is important to me, so, like writing articles on my website, giving a talk to strangers was an important step in enabling me to do what I *think* I want to do and be good at—teach about and share my passion for the web!
+Teaching front end development and sharing my passion for it is important to me, so, like writing articles on my website, giving a talk to strangers was an important step in enabling me to do what I *think* I want to do and be good at—teach about and share my passion for the web!

 Stage fright is far-too-real for me.
 The last time I spoke in this kind of capacity was in 2008, when I was still in High School in <span class="canada">Canada</span>.
 I barely remember being conscious while I gave this talk (was I conscious?)… Next time I give a talk of this magnitude, I think I’ll be more mentally prepared for what I’m going to do.
 More practice can’t hurt, too.